SivaRakeshRelangi/Tasks-North90/readme.md

 Files and Directory Structure
 The project consists of the following files:

-index.html: The main HTML file containing the structure of the webpage. style.css: The stylesheet that defines the layout and design. script.js: The JavaScript file that handles the dynamic resizing of the page based on screen width.
+- `index.html`: The main HTML file containing the structure of the webpage.
+- `style.css:`: The stylesheet that defines the layout and design.
+- `script.js:`: The JavaScript file that handles the dynamic resizing of the page based on screen width.
 Running the Project Locally
 Clone or download this repository.